updated: May 27, 2022

 How do I keep track of my hours?

 Every time you perform community service, record your hours in Track it Forward.
 It is strongly recommended that you also keep a hard copy record of your hours and have it signed by a supervisor in case you are ever asked to verify the hours.
 Hours must be entered on Track it Forward by May 10 each year to get credit during that school year, although you are encouraged to record them as soon as you have completed your service.
-On a case-by-case basis, we may give credit for hours performed in previous years, but hours for Honors Society must be performed and recorded between May 11 of the previous year and May 10 of the current academic year.
 The honor system applies to hours recorded, and only actual hours spent in service should be indicated.
 We reserve the right to review and allow/disallow hours claimed, depending on the activity described.
 Extensive hours for “preparation” and “training” before the actual service will be limited.

 What is “double-dipping”?